-A provision requiring arbitration may be located in a variety of places: the parties' substantive contract, a separate arbitration agreement, a company policy, an employee handbook, separate terms and conditions, master agreement, bylaws, and guild rules.
+A provision requiring arbitration may be located in a variety of places: the parties' substantive contract, letter of intent,373 settlement agreement, a separate arbitration agreement, a company policy, an employee handbook, separate terms and conditions, master agreement, bylaws, or guild rules.
 A review of the cases suggests several cautions, though, where the arbitration agreement is not separately signed (and even when it is).